-The roles of HBV and HCC related genes in the pathogenesis of HBV and HCC are intricate, and there are innumerable links between them.
+The roles of HBV- and HCC-related genes in the pathogenesis of HBV and HCC are intricate, and there are innumerable links between them.
 Correspondingly, the functions of the modules are also rich and colorful, and the interactions between modules are intricate as well.
-In order to clarify the interactions between modules and build a bridge between HBV and HCC at the level of modules, we used human PPI information as a background set to conduct a comprehensive cross talk analysis of all modules in order to further understand the interaction mechanism of co-expression modules between HBV and HCC diseases.
-Firstly, based on the hypothesis that the crosstalk between functional modules is significant when the number of interactions is significantly greater than the random distribution, we constructed 1000 random PPI networks with the network size and the degree of each node unchanged.
+In order to clarify the interactions between modules and build a bridge between HBV and HCC at the module level, we used human PPI information as a background set to conduct comprehensive cross talk analysis of all modules to further understand the interaction mechanism of co-expression modules between HBV and HCC diseases.
+First, based on the hypothesis that the crosstalk between functional modules is significant when the number of interactions is significantly greater than the random distribution, we constructed 1000 random PPI networks with a network size and degree of each node unchanged.
 Subsequently, for each pair of modules between HBV and HCC, we compared the actual number of interactions with the random distribution extracted from 1000 random PPI networks.
 According to the computational rules, the number of interaction pairs between modules is larger than the interaction pairs under random background.
 These interactions are called crosstalk.
-The method of calculating significant crosstalk was as follows: Firstly, under the background of random network, the number of interaction pairs between modules in N random networks was larger than that in real networks, and the number of interaction pairs between modules was counted as n.
-Then, the formula for calculating p value was P = n/N (in this study, N = 1000).
-When P value ≤ 0.05, it can be considered that these crosstalk modules are more significant than random ones.
-Finally, Cytoscape was utilized to elucidate the significant cross talk so as to intuitively observe the complex regulatory relationship between co-expression modules.
+The method of calculating significant crosstalk was as follows: First, under the background of random network, the number of interaction pairs between modules in N random networks was larger than that in real networks, and the number of interaction pairs between modules was counted as n.
+Then the formula for calculating p value was P = n/N (in this study, N = 1000).
+When P ≤ 0.05, it can be considered that these crosstalk modules are more significant than random ones.
+Finally, Cytoscape was utilized to elucidate the significant cross talk to intuitively observe the complex regulatory relationship between co-expression modules.

 Functional and pathway enrichment analysis

 Functions and signaling pathways are often important mediators of genes and diseases, and the study of them is often an effective means to explore the molecular pathways and potential mechanisms of diseases.
-Therefore, enrichment analysis of GO function (P value Cutoff = 0.01, q value Cutoff = 0.01) and KEGG pathway (P value Cutoff = 0.01, q value Cutoff = 0.01) was carried out for all modules related to HBV and HCC using R language Cluster profiler package, respectively.
-Subsequently, we extracted the functions and pathways involved in both HBV and HCC, and considered them to be the molecular bridges between the two diseases at the level of function and pathway.
+Therefore, enrichment analysis of Gene Ontology (GO) function (P value cutoff = 0.01, q value cutoff = 0.01) and KEGG pathway (P value cutoff = 0.01, q value cutoff = 0.01) was carried out for all modules related to HBV and HCC using R language Cluster profiler package, respectively.
+Subsequently, we extracted the functions and pathways involved in both HBV and HCC, and considered them to be the molecular bridges between the two diseases at the levels of function and pathway.

 Pivot analysis predicts module transcriptional regulators and potential drugs

 Pivot node is a node that not only interacts with two modules but also has at least two pairs of interactions with each module.
-The hypergeometric test significance analysis of the interaction between the node and each module is P value ≤ 0.05.
+The hypergeometric test significance analysis of the interaction between the node and each module is P ≤ 0.05.
 Python program was written to find the pivot node of the interaction module for further analysis.
-Gene transcription and post-transcriptional regulation are often driven by non-coding genes (ncRNA) and TF.
-Hence, we scientifically predicted and detected the role of them in HBV and HCC related dysfunction modules.
-Pivot is defined as a regulator that has a significant regulatory effect on modules in the pathogenesis of HBV and HCC, including ncRNA, TF and potential drugs.
-More than two control links between each regulator and each module were required, and the significance of enriched targets in each module based on the hypergeometric test calculation was P value < 0.01.
-In addition, we examined the overlap of differentially expressed genes between HBV and HCC in these significant pivot regulators.
+Gene transcription and post-transcriptional regulation are often driven by non-coding RNA (ncRNA) and TFs.
+Hence, we scientifically predicted and detected their role in HBV- and HCC-related dysfunction modules.
+Pivot is defined as a regulator that has significant regulatory effects on modules in the pathogenesis of HBV and HCC including ncRNA, TFs, and potential drugs.
+More than two control links between each regulator and each module were required, and the significance of enriched targets in each module based on the hypergeometric test calculation was P < 0.01.
+In addition, we examined the overlap of DEGs between HBV and HCC in these significant pivot regulators.

-Result
+ResultS